 The study team spent less than 3 weeks in Jalalpur Jattan town — 15 December 2008 to 2 January 2009.
 Overall, the team identified 53 persons with HIV, including 26 previously tested.

 The FELTP team noted that 95% of investigated cases reported therapeutic injections and many reported surgeries and dental care.
 But instead of digging further to go from suspicion to confirmation and to identify the sources of the infections, the FELTP team stopped at suspicion: “These observations in the presence of the poor sterilization practices could have promoted the spread of HIV and other blood borne viruses.”

 The HIV outbreak in Jalalpur Jattan calls attention to the biggest risk to spread HIV in Pakistan — unsafe health care.
 Pakistan already has one of the worst epidemics of hepatitis C in the world due to unsterile practices during health care and cosmetic services.
 Hepatitis B is also common in the general population.
 Both hepatitis B and C were introduced a long time ago, and so have had more time to spread.
 In this link, Sohail Rabbani vividly characterizes hepatitis B, C, and HIV as a Three Headed Monster threatening Pakistan.
-The monster threatens other countries, too.
+The same monster threatens other countries.

 1. Islam S. AIDS scare in a Chiniot village as 42 residents test positive for HIV.
 The Express Tribute, 31 July 20178.
 Available at: https://tribune.com.pk/story/1470850/aids-scare-chiniot-village-42-residents-test-positive-hiv/ (accessed 4 April 2018).